ffomezolam/comboster-py/README.md

 # Comboster

 Python library for working with combinations.
+Very much a work in progress and not intended for widespread use.